 Maximum file size of uploads (in bytes)

-Maximum size for file uploads via the Files administration panel.
+Maximum size for file uploads via the Files panel.
 Note that this value is also limited by the configuration of PHP on your web server; if Textpattern detects that your PHP configuration only allows smaller downloads it will automatically correct this value downwards.
 If you want to allow larger file uploads via upload from the browser you have to talk with your host (the relevant values in

 Image uploads are not restricted by this value.
 The maximum allowed size for images is always ~1MB (unless restricted by PHP as explained above).